R. J. Webb: Professional career

-Carolina Panthers

 On May 13, 2013, Webb was signed by Carolina Panthers as a free agent but placed on injured reserve with an injured right knee.

 Webb was a participant in the Inaugural South Carolina All Star Bowl, where he was coached by former Clemson University head coach, Danny Ford in 2013.
 Webb was on the winning "Nationals" team coached by former NFL players Nick Eason and Brian Dawkins.
 He was waived on April 11, 2014.